ArshCypherZ/ArshCypherZ/README.md

 ### 👋 About Me

-Hi, I'm Arsh Javed — a passionate Computer Science student from Dehradun, India 🇮🇳.
+Hi, I'm Arsh Javed, a passionate Computer Science student.
 I love building intelligent systems that solve real-world problems, especially in the fields of **AI/ML**, **backend engineering**, and **cloud deployment**.

 I'm actively involved in hackathons, research, and open-source contributions.
 My projects range from **mental health classification models** like *MentalBERT* to **legal-tech platforms** like *PolicySense*.
 I also enjoy exploring emerging technologies like LLMs, multimodal AI, and scalable infrastructure.

 I'm always open to collaboration, learning opportunities, and exciting ideas that push boundaries.
-Let’s build something amazing together! 🚀
+Let’s build something amazing together!

 <!-- Visitor Badge -->
 <div align="center" style="margin: 20px 0;">